-Secure and resilient infrastructure for the American people
+A secure and resilient critical infrastructure for the American people.

-Jeanette Manfra serves as the Assistant Director for Cybersecurity for the Cybersecurity and Infrastructure Security Agency (CISA).
-Ms. Manfra leads the CISA mission of protecting and strengthening the nation’s critical infrastructure from cyber threats.
+Eric Goldstein serves as the Executive Assistant Director for Cybersecurity for the Cybersecurity and Infrastructure Security Agency (CISA) as of February 19, 2021.
+In this role, Goldstein leads CISA’s mission of protecting and strengthening the nation’s critical infrastructure against cyber threats.

 Join Our Team